awmckinley/config/modules/ft.elixir/README.md

 # Elixir Language

-> [!ABSTRACT] Blurb
-> Functional, meta-programming aware language built on top of the Erlang VM.
+Functional, meta-programming aware language built on top of the Erlang VM.